 Evidence that Apple isn't working on an iCar

-Like with any Apple rumour people are never too sure what to believe, so we’ve decided to find evidence against the reported iCar and let you decide for yourself.
+Like with any Apple rumour, people are never too sure what to believe, so we’ve decided to find evidence against the reported iCar and let you decide for yourself.

 The iCar rumour isn't a new one - in a May 2012 interview, Mickey Drexler, who had a seat on Apple's board of directors, said Steve Jobs wanted to rethink the automotive industry before his death.
 The fact of the matter is that Apple may very well be working on the much talked about iCar - but it may not ever see the light of day.
-Apple, like many other tech giants such as Google, have potentially hundreds of secret projects that don't make it to market - this may be the case for the iCar.
+Apple, like many other tech giants such as Google, has potentially hundreds of secret projects that don't make it to market - this may be the case for the iCar.

-Then there was the ‘iCar’ that was spotted driving around the US with a variety of on-board sensors.
+Then there was the ‘iCar’ that was spotted driving around the US with a variety of onboard sensors.
 Everybody assumed that this was Apple’s attempt at a self-driving car to rival Google’s autonomous offering, but as mentioned above, Apple clarified that these were instead mapping vehicles, used to improve Apple’s Maps app on iOS and OS X.

 The CEO of Mercedes also has dismissed iCar rumours, despite reports that Johann Jungwirth, the man in charge of the Mercedes-Benz R&D facility in Silicon Valley that produced the Mercedes F 015 self-driving car, has moved to Apple to work on the iCar.
 At the launch of the new Mercedes-AMG C63, Dieter Zetsche said that he wasn't losing any sleep thinking about the rumoured self-driving car.